 Additional Capabilities

-1. Create purchase Orders: If you have the Need field with a specific value, you can click on this button and create a Purchase Order to meet that Need.
+1. Create Purchase Orders or Production Orders: If you have the Need field with a specific value, you can click on one of these buttons below and create a Purchase Order or production order to meet that Need.

-It's possible to create a purchase order per product (1) or to create a purchase order for all products (2).
+It's possible to create a Purchase order or Production order per product per date (1) or to create a purchase order for all products (2).
+And only for Purchase orders you can choose if you want to create it for all products or only raw materials (3).

 2. Check detailed information for a specific product: By selecting a product tile, you have more details about the orders where that product will be consumed/produced/shipped.